Data is everything. And by extension, so are databases. Here are some fantastic open source options for your next kick-ass project.

-PostgreSQL is always a better choice over any other relational database engine.
+PostgreSQL is always a better choice than any other relational database engine.
 That is, if you’re starting a new project and have been bitten by MySQL before, it’s a good time to consider PostgreSQL.
 I have friends who gave up battling MySQL’s mysterious transactional lock failures and moved on permanently.
 If you decide the same, you won’t be overreacting.

 PostgreSQL also has a clear advantage if you need partial NoSQL facilities for a hybrid data model.
 Since document and key-value storage are natively supported, you don’t need to go hunting for, installing, learning, and maintaining another database solution.

-When not to use PostgreSQL
+When not using PostgreSQL

 PostgreSQL doesn’t make sense when your data model isn’t relational and/or when you have very specific architectural requirements.
 For instance, consider Analytics, where new reports are constantly being created from existing data.
 Such systems are read-heavy and suffer when a strict schema is imposed on them.
 Sure, PostgreSQL has a document storage engine, but things start to fall apart when you’re dealing with large datasets.

-In other words, always use PostgreSQL, unless you know 100% what you’re doing! 🙂
+In other words, always use PostgreSQL unless you know 100% what you’re doing! 🙂

 Check out this SQL & PostgreSQL for Beginners course if interested in learning more.

-MariaDB was created as a replacement for MySQL, by the same person who developed MySQL.
+MariaDB was created as a replacement for MySQL by the same person who developed MySQL.

 Well, actually, after MySQL was taken over by Oracle in 2010 (by acquiring Sun Microsystems, which, incidentally, is also how Oracle came to control Java), the creator of MySQL started a new open source project called MariaDB.

 Why does all this boring detail matter, you ask?
-It’s because MariaDB was created from the same code base as that of MySQL (in the open source world, this is known as “forking” an existing project).
+It’s because MariaDB was created from the same code base as that of MySQL (in the open-source world, this is known as “forking” an existing project).
 As a result, MariaDB is presented as a “drop-in” replacement for MySQL.